-- Weather - Republic of Macedonia has mildly continental climate which covers the biggest area of the country.
+- Weather - The Republic of Macedonia has a mildly continental climate which covers the biggest area of the country.
 It is characterized with relatively cold and humid winters and very warm and dry summers.
 Since the winters are pretty cold, the springs that come after are usually colder than the falls.

 - Airports - Skopje International Airport is the largest and busiest airport in the country of Macedonia, located in Petrovec, a smallish village or, rather, a neighborhood in North Macedonia.

 - Travel Insurance - As in any other country or city, travelers going to Macedonia are highly advised to get a travel insurance that covers not only medical issues but also theft and loss of personal items.

 Macedonia Weather Averages (Temperatures)